C0de-N1nja/C0de-N1nja/README.md

 ## About Me

 I'm a final-year Computer Science student at the University of Central Punjab (UCP), currently transitioning into the Web3 and blockchain development space.
-My journey started in cybersecurity — where I built real tools, completed hands-on labs, and developed a strong foundation in how systems work and how they break.
+My journey started in cybersecurity  where I built real tools, completed hands-on labs, and developed a strong foundation in how systems work and how they break.

 Now I'm applying that security-first mindset to blockchain development.
-I'm actively mastering Solidity and smart contract engineering through Cyfrin Updraft, and building my Final Year Project — a **Blockchain-based Universal Credential Verification System** that uses SHA-256 document hashing and zkSync Layer-2 to eliminate fake degrees in Pakistan.
+I'm actively mastering Solidity and smart contract engineering through Cyfrin Updraft, and building my Final Year Project  **VerifyChain**, a Multi-Sig Governed, Merkle-Proof Universal Credential Verification System on zkSync Layer-2 to eliminate fake degree fraud in Pakistan.

 **What I'm working on:**
-- 🔗 FYP: Blockchain Credential Verification System (Solidity · zkSync · IPFS)
+- 🔗 FYP: VerifyChain (Solidity · zkSync · Merkle Trees · Multi-Sig · Node.js)
 - 📖 Learning: Solidity, Foundry, smart contract security via Cyfrin Updraft
 - 🌐 Building: Full-stack dApps with Ethers.js and MetaMask integration